-The Committee reviewed the current methodology for calculating housing costs and does not recommend any changes.
+Housing: The Committee reviewed the current methodology for calculating housing costs and does not recommend any changes.
 The existing methodology relies on the Fair Market Rent Survey conducted by the U.S. Department of Housing and Urban Development (HUD).
 This survey is conducted annually and is used for federal housing voucher programs.
 The survey determines rents at the 40th percentile by county across the country.
-The report assumes that single and two adult households without children live in a one-bedroom rental while all other family types live in twobedroom rentals.
-The newly added family configuration of a single adult in shared housing will assume a two-bedroom rental.
+The report assumes that single and two adult households without children live in a one-bedroom rental while all other family types live in two-bedroom rentals.